kendricksin/wikistat-downloader/README.md

  2. Why are you using mysql?
   Its not exactly mysql, I am uploading the dataset to an enhanced version of mysql developed by Alibaba Cloud known as AnalyticDB for mysql - it is designed as a lakehouse with similar performance to ClickHouse (that means you can use a single database for your datawarehouse architecture)

+ 3. Why do you store locally before importing to mysql?
+  This is for debugging purpose.
+When developing this code I had to ensure that if the instance was distrupted I could resume later, however in hindsight - there is just too much data (about 4 petabytes when stored as .gz).

 # Acknowledgements:
  1. ClickHouse for making their own tutorial (https://clickhouse.com/docs/en/getting-started/example-datasets/wikistat)
  2. Claude + Gemini (mostly Claude)